MosesSupposes/Purescript-By-Example/text/chapter12.md

 Now we can spot an important pattern.
 Each of these functions takes a callback which returns a value in some monad (in this case `Eff (fs :: FS | eff)`) and returns a value in _the same monad_.
 This means that when the first callback returns a result, that monad can be used to bind the result to the input of the next asynchronous function.
 In fact, that's exactly what we did by hand in the `copyFile` example.

-This is the basis of the _continuation monad transformer_, which is defined in the `Control.Monad.Cont.Trans` module in `purescript-transformers`.
+This is the basis of the _continuation monad transformer_, which is defined in the `Control.Monad.Cont.Trans` module in `transformers`.

 `ContT` is defined as a newtype as follows: